SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 1. You will receive a question if you want to trust this app.
 Confirm this by selecting **Trust It**

-# Creating the Azure Storage Queue
+## Creating the Azure Storage Queue

 In this scenario we will use an Azure Storage Queue to receive messages from a Microsoft Flow.
-Everytime a message shows up in the Storage Queue an Azure Function will get triggered to execute a PowerShell script.
+Every time a message shows up in the Storage Queue an Azure Function will get triggered to execute a PowerShell script.
 But let us set up the Storage Queue first:

 1. Navigate to the Azure portal at https://portal.azure.com and log in.
 1. Choose **+ New**